nobodyisnobody/write-ups/corCTF.2025/pwn/tua-cugina-systems/README.md

 was a pwn challenge from corCTF 2025 edition.
 A pretty hard challenge, it has only 3 solves at the end of the ctf.

-Actually I will more define it as pwn/misc challenge, than really hardcore binary exploitation, but it was still an interesting challenge.
+Actually, I will more define it as a pwn/misc challenge, than really hardcore binary exploitation, but it was still an interesting challenge.

 I worked on this challenge with my Water Paddler teammates lebr0nli, and nikhost.